Origin and emergent features of many-body dynamical localization: Abstract

 \section{Abstract}

 The question of whether interactions can break dynamical localization in quantum kicked rotor systems has been the subject of a long-standing debate.
 Here, we introduce an extended mapping from the kicked Lieb-Liniger model to a high-dimensional lattice model and reveal universal features: on-site pseudorandomness and hybrid exponential–algebraic decay couplings with increasing momenta.
 We find that the exponent and the amplitude of the algebraic decay undergo a crossover as the interaction strength increases.
-This mapping predicts the existence of dynamical localization and its breakdown at large kick strengths and intermediate interaction strengths.
+This mapping uncovers the origin of dynamical localization and the interaction effect on the integrability of the system.
 An analysis of the generalized fractal dimension and level-spacing ratio supports these findings, highlighting the presence of near integrability and multifractality in different regions of parameter space.
 Our results offer an explanation for the occurrence of many-body dynamical localization, particularly in strongly correlated quantum gases, and are anticipated to generalize to systems of many particles.